kyma-project/cloud-manager/docs/user/tutorials/01-10-aws-nfs-volume.md

    EOF
    ```

-   This workload will print a sequence of 20 lines to stdout and a file on the nfs volume.
+   This workload should print a sequence of 20 lines to stdout and a file on the NFS volume.
-   Then it will print the content of the file.
+   Then it should print the content of the file.

-7. Print the logs of one of the workloads
+7. Print the logs of one of the workloads, run:

    ```shell
    kubectl logs -n $NAMESPACE `kubectl get pod -n $NAMESPACE -l app=awsnfsvolume-demo -o=jsonpath='{.items[0].metadata.name}'`